HeroicFelon/dbproj/implementation-plan.markdown

 ---

 This plan ensures incremental development with testable steps, adhering to the modularity rule (files < 500 lines) and focusing on core functionality first.
-Additional features like multilingual support can be added later.
+Additional features like multilingual support and advanced analytics can be added in future iterations.